A Guide to the BC Economy and Labour Market

 Utilities

-UtilitiesDid you know that 25% of the world's fresh water supply is located in Canada?
-A third of that water, or about 8% of the world's total supply, can be found in British Columbia.
+Twenty-five percent of the world's fresh water supply is located in Canada.
+A third of that water, or about 8% of the world's total supply, can be found in BC.

-About 85% of BC's electric power is produced by falling or moving water.
-Electric utilities in BC rely on a bountiful source of fresh water to produce hydroelectric power at dams like the Revelstoke and Mica dams in the Kootenays, or the WAC Bennett Dam in the Peace River region.
+Falling or moving water is used to generate about 90% of BC's electric power.
+Electric utilities in BC rely on a bountiful source of fresh water to produce hydroelectric power at dams including the Revelstoke and Mica dams in the Kootenays, and the WAC Bennett and Peace Canyon dams in the Peace River region.

 What's included in utilities?